libts/tslib/CONTRIBUTING.md

 ### project organisation for new maintainers

 Quick note: always build everything we have.
-In case we remove modules from being built by default, you should always build them.
-To achieve this on Linux, this is right now
+In case we remove modules from being built by default, you should always build them anyways.
+To do this on Linux, there must be a "all modules" build in the release.sh script.

-    ./configure --enable-cy8mrln-palmpre --enable-dmc_dus3000 --enable-galax --enable-arctic2 --enable-corgi --enable-collie --enable-dmc --enable-h3600 --enable-linear-h2200 --enable-mk712 --enable-ucb1x00

-Ok.
 The tslib project currently consists of
 * the [kergoth/tslib](https://github.com/kergoth/tslib) github repository.
 This
 is the main upstream repository users download from.
 The maintainer of course must have access to it, at least for committing and